bitmaqs/projeto-integrador/README.md

 ...

 This is a college project that I've been working on lately (still in progress atm).
-The environment it's basicaly a few containers running a wordpress webpage through nginx.
+The environment it's basically a few containers running a wordpress web-page through nginx.
 In order to build it up just run the docker-compose and make sure that all files are on the same directory.